 The Tech Stack

-I purposefully designed and architected this website to be both simple, and also powerful.
-My website supports RSS feeds, XML sitemaps generated at build time, Search Engine Optimization, automated unit tests, and a myriad of other features.
+I purposefully designed and architected this website to be both simple, and also extensible.
+My website supports RSS feeds, XML sitemaps generated at build time, automated unit tests, and is designed to perform well for search engine optimization.

 The core technology that powers this site is: